30 Practical Paris Travel Tips You Need To Know

 If walking is not your thing, don’t be afraid to take the Metro.
 It is easy to navigate, safe, and a very affordable option.
 Just follow the instructions on Google Maps or download an app like City Mapper to help you with the trains.

-Uber is also relatively inexpensive so it’s a good option as well, but includes wait times and dealing with traffic on busy streets.
+Uber is also a decent option, but it includes wait times and dealing with traffic on busy streets.
 I found it significantly faster and easier to metro around.

 Another option, rent a bike!

 Try Vélib’ Metropole, a city bike rental system that you can easily sign up for from your smartphone.
-There are approximately 15,000 bicycles at more than 1,200 stations, which makes it very easy to drop off whenever you’d like.
+There are electric bikes for rent at ~60 locations in the Greater Paris area.

 Paris Travel Tips: Things To Do